-Associate Professor and Director I He/Him
+Associate Professor and Director I He/Him I CV

 Lab Manager I She/Her

-Adriana Cushnie earned her doctoral degree in Neuroscience from the University of Minnesota, and her bachelor’s degree from the City University of New York at Brooklyn College.
+Dr. Cushnie earned her doctoral degree in Neuroscience from the University of Minnesota, and her bachelor’s degree from the City University of New York at Brooklyn College.
 Adriana is interested in studying anatomical and functional networks to better understand how they function in healthy brains and how they can be altered in neuropsychological disorders.
 Adriana’s doctoral work focused on implementing genetic modulations - designer receptors exclusively activated by designer drugs- and combining this with whole brain resting state functional connectivity to study the interplay between structural and functional connectivity.
 Adriana is interested in continuing to use neuroimaging techniques to study connectivity patterns in different brain states, with a particular interest in the connectivity of the insular and cingulate cortex.

 Researcher 6 I They/Them